marytts/marytts-wiki/New-Language-Support.md

 # Adding support for a new language to MARY TTS
-This page outlines the steps necessary to add support for a new language to MARY TTS.
+This page outlines the steps necessary to add support for a new language to MARY TTS 5.

 The following picture outlines the overall process.